vwkd/code-system/src/languages/rust/memory.md

 ## Reference

-- pointer to existing variable, safe pointer to data in memory owned by someone else, "borrow"
+- safe pointer to data in memory owned by existing variable, "borrow"
 - beware: data can be on stack or heap, e.g. array, struct, the existing variable is always on heap
-- must go out of scope before or at same time as owner variable, i.e. dangling pointer
+- tied to existing variable, must go out of scope before or at same time as existing variable, i.e. dangling pointer
 - when it goes out of scope nothing happens
+- scope is between declaration and last use, smaller than usual
-- can have either multiple immutable references or single mutable reference, e.g. prevents data races
+- can have either multiple immutable references or single mutable reference in a scope, e.g. prevents data races
-- can't use existing variable in meantime
+- can't use existing variable in meantime??

 ## Slice

+- reference to part of a collection, e.g. array, vec, etc.
-- view into part of a data
+- can think of as view or window into data
-- reference??

 ## Resources